fedorn/vasily/README.md

 ## Usage

 To use API, first you need to obtain (free) token from [textocat.com](http://textocat.com).
-Then you can use it to initialize client.
+Then you can use it to initialize client:
 ```ruby
 client = Vasily::Client.new('auth_token')
 client.status # => 200